Tresjs/tres/docs/guide/your-first-scene.md

 ```

 ::: warning
-A common issue is that the camera default position is the origin of the scene (0,0,0), TresJS will automatically set the position of your camera to `[3,3,3]` if position prop is not defined or add one `<TresPerspectiveCamera :position="[3, 3, 3]" />` if you don't pass any camera.
+A common issue is that the camera default position is the origin of the scene (0,0,0), TresJS will automatically set the position of your camera to `[3,3,3]` if the prop `position`.
+If no camera is defined in you scene, a perspective camera is added automatically.`
 :::

 ## Adding a 🍩